Marine Dress Blues: A Complete Guide to the USMC Uniform

 How to "Read" a Marine's Medals and Ribbons

-A Marine's jacket is a visual record of their service and achievements, and you don't need to be an expert to appreciate its story.
-The awards are arranged by "precedence," a strict order of importance.
-Think of it like a resume, where the most significant accomplishments are listed first, in this case, placed at the very top and closest to the center of the chest on the Marine Corps dress blues.
+A Marine's dress blue blouse is a visual record of their service and achievements, and you don't need to be an expert to read its story.
+The awards are arranged by "precedence", a strict order of importance set by Marine Corps regulations.
+Think of it like a resume, where the most significant accomplishments come first: on the dress blue uniform, the highest honors sit at the very top of the rack and closest to the center of the chest.

 You may see two different ways these awards are displayed.
 For the most formal occasions, like the Marine Corps Birthday Ball or a state dinner, Marines wear full-sized medals.
 These are the classic, dangling medallions that add significant weight and ceremony to the dress uniform.
 These are typically paired only with the most formal Blue-White or Dress Blue Alpha configurations.